 The full article is over 1,000 words, but the general paper in the Diploma in Translation exam is about 600 words.
 We didn’t have access to the actual 2016 DipTrans exam paper.
 Instead, we created our own source text and translated it.
 In this article, we’ll tell you how we did it, so you can do the same, then compare your translation against ours.

-If you’re looking for a DipTrans exam preparation course, then look no further.
-Email us or get your free level test.
+If you’re looking for a DipTrans exam preparation course for French or Spanish to English, look no further.
+Email us or do your free level test.

-Other free resources on this website to help you prepare for the CIOL Diploma in Translation exam
+Other free resources to help you prepare for the CIOL DipTrans exam

-The button to request the PDF is below.
-Besides that, you’ll find other useful resources for the DipTrans on this website:
+The link to view the PDF is below.
+Besides that, you’ll find other useful resources on our website to help you pass the DipTrans:

 – How to Get DipTrans Past Papers for the Diploma in Translation Exam.